pnnl/blueprint-styler/src/styles/_default-var-styles/regex.md

 # TODO
 - build
   - rename files and folders
+    - remove _for most things, only on indexes/global
   - publish
 - fix the other styles, now that merge properties and delete duplicates is gone...
   - [postcss-remove-declaration](https://www.npmjs.com/package/postcss-remove-declaration/v/1.0.0)